Urena

-Urena is the genus of plants, which grow in various tropical and subtropical areas worldwide, although several species are Asian in origin.
+Urena is a genus of plants which grow in various tropical and subtropical areas worldwide.
 Some view Urena lobata as a weed, but others make use of its fibre for various purposes.
 The leaves and flowers are also a famine food in Africa.
 Its seeds are spread by animals.
 Fibres obtained from it are used for making coffee sacks in Brazil.

 Species

 Plants of the World Online currently includes: